Levantinization

-Levantinization is a term used in different contexts to describe non-European cultural influences in the lands of the former Ottoman Empire.
-The term often carries negative connotations.
-In Israel it's been used in discourse about the possible impact of Mizrahi or non-European Jews on Israeli culture.
+Levantinization is a term used in different contexts to describe "Levantine" (i.e. non-European) cultural influences in the lands of the former Ottoman Empire, including in the Levant.
+The term often carries negative connotations (cf. Balkanization).

+Cornell professor Deborah Starr uses the term to describe the fear of change to Israeli culture during the influx of Mizrahi Jews in the 1950s, some of whom had arrived from Levantine countries.
 In other contexts, the term has sometimes been used in an anti-Islamic context for the perceived "cultural contamination" of European values by "degenerate Levantine influences".

 Srinivas Aravamudan describes it as "a strategic deformation of orientalism's representational mechanisms".
 Aravamudan writes that "levantinizations indicate that agency can be found in a number of guises and forms, sometimes within orientalism itself".

 Constantinople

 Lady Mary Wortley Montagu's Letters from the Levant were written to well known persons of historical note like Lady Mar, Abbé Conti and Alexander Pope while her husband served as ambassador to Constantinople in the early 18th century.
 Her letters were first published in 1763.

 Scholars have argued that Montagu complicates the concepts of "Eurocentrism and authoritarianism" emphasized by Edward Said, as challenges the binary conception of Eastern and Western cultures.
 Aravamudan argues that Montagu's levantinization, as he calls it, "demonstrates the ambivalence and the malleability of orientalist topologies".

 According to Aravamudan's analysis of the letters, Montagu writes from "a secular anthropologizing stance towards cultures", which he says is a feature of post-Renaissance values that take in stride the "arbitrary norms that undergird cultural meaning and identity".
 Aravamudan says this viewpoint from which Montagu composed her letters "replaces the existing bias of a simple ethnocentricism in favor of the observer's culture with an eclectic relativism".
 Arvamudan believes that underlying this is the author's own feeling of being alienated from their home culture.